BA History of Art (Asia, Africa and Europe)

 The History of Art and Archaeology department at SOAS contains some of the world’s leading experts in Asian and African art history and archaeology, whose ground-breaking research informs and is informed by their teaching.
 Students benefit from the unparalleled knowledge and enthusiasm of staff.
 As members of the School of Arts, they profit from the insights of scholars and students studying the Music, Film and Media of Asia, Africa and the Middle East in historical and contemporary contexts.
 They can also select from courses in other departments, taking advantage of SOAS’s unrivalled expertise in the languages, history, religions and cultures of Asia and Africa.

-A degree from the History of Art and Archaeology department provides students with linguistic and cultural expertise, and a large portfolio of transferable skills.
-Our graduates progress to work in arts, culture and heritage roles, or forge careers in a range of fields across the world, including international development, diplomacy, banking and finance, language services, the legal sector, education and policy research.
-Many decide to pursue postgraduate study in the History of Art and Archaeology or a related discipline.
+A degree from the Department of the History of Art and Archaeology provides students with expertise in the History of Art and/or Archaeology of Asia, Africa and the Middle East.
+Our graduates work in arts, culture and heritage roles, including in galleries, museums, archives, conservation, publishing and arts administration.
+The large portfolio of transferable skills they acquire enables them to forge careers in a range of other fields across the world.
+Many graduates decide to pursue postgraduate study in the History of Art and Archaeology or a related discipline.

 Degree programmes at SOAS - including this one - can include language courses in more than forty African and Asian languages.
 It is SOAS students’ command of an African or Asian language which sets SOAS apart from other universities.